benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 Originally I was also concerned that `match`'s class patterns don't play well with Python's use of [duck typing](https://en.wikipedia.org/wiki/Duck_typing), where you just access attributes and call methods on an object, *without* checking its type first (for example, when using [file-like objects](https://docs.python.org/3/glossary.html#term-file-object)).
 With class patterns, however, you specify the type, and it performs an `isinstance` check.
 Duck typing is still possible using `object()`, but it would be a bit strange.

 However, now that I've used the feature, I think this is mostly a theoretical concern -- the places you'd use class patterns don't really overlap with the places you'd use duck typing.

+This duck typing concern is [discussed briefly](https://www.python.org/dev/peps/pep-0635/#history-and-context) in the rationale PEP:

+> Paying tribute to Python's dynamic nature with 'duck typing', however, we also added a more direct way to specify the presence of, or constraints on specific attributes.
+Instead of `Node(x, y)` you could also write `object(left=x, right=y)`, effectively eliminating the `isinstance()` check and thus supporting any object with `left` and `right` attributes.

 ## Wrapping up